audreyl07/StockAnalyzerView/README.md

 An interactive stock and index chart built with React and TradingView's lightweight-charts.
-It features candlestick charts with MA(50)/MA(200) day breath ratio, volume histograms with 20-day averages and market indicators for major indices.
+It features candlestick charts with MA(50)>MA(200) breath ratio, volume histograms with 20-day averages and market indicators for major indices.
 A simple input to switch to different stocks

 ## Overall Architecture
 <p align="center">